couchbaselabs/ToDoLite-iOS/tutorial.md

 To create a Task model and persist it, open `List.m` and complete the body of the method `addTaskWithTitle:withImage:withImageContentType:`:
 - initialise a Task model with the `modelForNewDocumentInDatabaseMethod:`
 - set the title to the parameter that was passed in
 - set the `list_id` to self, notice here again that we are using a relationship between two models, the List and Task.
-This will translate to the id of the List in the underlying JSON document
+This will translate to the `_id` of the List in the underlying JSON document
+- use the `setAttachmentNamed:withContentType:content:` method on the list object, the name of the attachment is `image`, the contentType and content are the params that were passed in
 - finally, return the task object

-	need steps on where to call it

-![][image-5]

-However, a Task document can have an image.
-In Couchbase Lite, all binary properties of documents are called attachments.
-The Document api doesn’t allow to save an attachment.
-To do so, we’ll have to go one step further and use the underlying Revision api.

-### STEP 8: Working with Attachments and Revisions

-- use `setImage:contentType:` on the task using the image (NSData) that was passed in
+Open `DetailViewController.m` and call this method on self.list passing in the title, image and "image/jpg" for the content type.

+![][image-7]

 The solution is on the `workshop/attachments_and_revisions ` branch.